Child Care Restoration Grants

 - Checks were mailed to eligible programs on May 5 and May 26, 2021.

 The Child Care Restoration Grants (CCRG) 2021 are designed to be meaningful financial supports to help the early childhood infrastructure weather the storm brought about by the COVID-19 pandemic.
-We appreciate you and the work you have done – for many of you uninterrupted – over the last 18 months.
+We appreciate you and the work you have done – for many of you uninterrupted – over the last two years.
 The CCRG program is funded through federal COVID-19 stabilization dollars, and as those federal funding packages have changed since the start of the pandemic, we have modified and adjusted the grant program and reporting requirements as needed.
 Illinois continues to lead the nation in the direct supports provided to the child care workforce and we are proud of the investments we have made during the pandemic.

 Who is Eligible to Apply?